I need human help to enter verification code (office hours only)

 Helpful Resources

-We encourage those interested in learning more about Judaism to consider taking our Intro to Judaism year-long course which is offered periodically and taught collaboratively with clergy from bay area synagogues.
+We encourage those interested in learning more about Judaism to consider taking our Intro to Judaism year-long course which is offered periodically and taught collaboratively with clergy from Bay Area synagogues.